SspStark/AI-ML/README.md

 - Sometimes, we might have to even change the Algorithm

 ## Computer Vision
-Enabling computers to understand the content of digital images or videos.In order search images or videos, computers needs to know what the image or video contains.
+Enabling computers to understand the content of digital images or videos.In order to search images or videos, computers needs to know what the image or video contains.